vedmalex/tools-docs/source/graphql-tools/resolvers.md

 addResolveFunctionsToSchema(schema, resolveFunctions);
 ```

-The argumemts to each resolve function are the "resolver root" and the incoming query data.
+The argumemts to each resolve function are the "resolver root", the incoming query `data` object and the `context` object that was provided in the (ApolloOptions at server initialisation)[http://dev.apollodata.com/tools/apollo-server/setup.html#apolloOptions] (if any).

 The "resolver root" is the root object in a nested query.
 For example, in a `Person.lastName` resolver, the `root` parameter will have the `Person`.
 In a `Query.x` resolver, the `root` is `null` by default, but can be set to a different default using the [`rootValue` option to the ApolloServer](http://dev.apollodata.com/tools/apollo-server/setup.html).

 For types which need to define additional properties, such as `resolveType` for unions and interfaces, the property can be set by prefixing it with two underscores, eg. `__resolveType` for `resolveType`: